Nervous System Human Anatomy and Physiology

 (d) None of these

-Which of the following statements is true? (i) Sudden action in response to something in the environment is called reflex action (ii) Sensory neurons carry signals from the spinal cord to muscles (iii) Motor neurons carry signals from receptors to the spinal cord (iv) The path through which signals are transmitted from a receptor to a muscle or a gland is called a reflex arc
+Which of the following statements are accurate? (i) A quick reaction to external stimuli is known as a reflex action (ii) Sensory neurons transmit impulses from the spinal cord to muscles (iii) Motor neurons convey impulses from receptors to the spinal cord (iv) A reflex arc refers to the nerve path from a receptor to a muscle or gland

 (a) (i) and (ii)